gardener/external-dns-management/README.md

 # External DNS Management

 [![REUSE status](https://api.reuse.software/badge/github.com/gardener/external-dns-management)](https://api.reuse.software/info/github.com/gardener/external-dns-management)

-The main artefact of this project is the <b>DNS controller manager</b> for managing DNS records, also nicknamed as the Gardener "DNS Controller".
+The main artefact of this project is the **DNS controller manager** for managing DNS records, also nicknamed as the Gardener "DNS Controller".

 It contains provisioning controllers for creating DNS records in one of the DNS cloud services